Basic naming guidelines are in the glossary.

 Here are examples and suggestions of how institutions have organized and delegated their folders and groups.

-As of 2017, suggested standards for group and folder design and naming are available in the TIER Grouper Deployment Guide.
+Suggested standards for group and folder design and naming are available in the Grouper Deployment Guide.
 Starting with a Grouper 2.4 patch, you can use the template wizard to create folders and groups in accordance with the Deployment Guide's recommendations.

 U Chicago has a naming plan for groups described at https://wiki.uchicago.edu/display/idm/Group+Names.